Ignacio Zoco: Club career

 Born in Garde, Navarre, Zoco joined CA Osasuna from another side in the region, amateurs CD Oberena.
 After spending the first months on loan to CD Iruña, he made his La Liga debut on 10 January 1960 in a 2–1 away loss against Real Oviedo, and eventually started in all of his appearances as the season ended in relegation.

 In the summer of 1962, Zoco signed for powerhouse Real Madrid, playing only 13 matches in his first year, which ended with league conquest, but becoming a starter from there onwards.
 In 1965–66, apart from appearing in every minute in the domestic competition, he added nine complete games in that campaign's European Cup, including the final against FK Partizan (2–1 win).

 Apart from those two accolades, Zoco won a further six national championships and two Copa del Rey trophies with Real Madrid, totalling 64 appearances in European competition with the Merengues (six goals scored).
 He retired in June 1974 at the age of 35 and, 20 years later, was appointed the club's match delegate in replacement of Miguel Ángel González, retaining the position until 1998.

 International career

 Zoco earned 25 caps for Spain, making his debut on 19 April 1961 in a 2–1 away win against Wales for the 1962 FIFA World Cup qualifiers.
 He was selected for the squads at the 1964 European Nations' Cup, helping the national team to win the tournament, and the 1966 World Cup.

-International goals

 Personal life and death

 Zoco married singer/songwriter María Ostiz (born 1944) in 1974, with the couple fathering three children and going on to remain married 41 years.
 He succeeded Alfredo Di Stéfano at the helm of Real Madrid's Veterans Association, after the latter's death.

 Zoco died in Madrid on 28 September 2015, after a long illness.
 He was 76 years old.